What happens if you really do get tested positive for COVID-19? Here’s a look at what the government and insurance companies are covering.

 All inbound travellers are required to serve a 14-day (or 7-day) SHN upon arrival in Singapore.
 These travellers will also be tested for COVID-19 at the end of their SHN.

-The SHN period differs depending on the country you are coming from.
+The SHN period and place of residence differs depends on your travel history and the safe travel lane used to enter Singapore.
 Travellers from low-risk countries will have a shorter SHN duration of seven days instead of the usual 14 days.

 There are two types of SHN: